microsoft/pxt-arcade/docs/tutorials/simple-extensions.md

 ## Step 7

-At the end of the tile map, draw a column that is a different tile than the other tiles in the map.
+At the end of the tilemap, draw a column that is a different tile than the other tiles in the map.
 This will represent the goal for the player.

 ```blocks